 Here’s the formula for calculating CES:

-Churn shows how many customers stop doing business with you, while retention tracks how many stay.
+Churn shows how many customers stop doing business with you.
+Retention tracks how many stay.
 These two metrics directly reflect your service quality and relationship management.
+Reducing your churn rate helps you improve customer experience and retention.

-You can calculate customer churn through the following formula:
+You can calculate customer churn using this formula:

-CLV estimates the total revenue a customer brings over their relationship with your business.
-Understanding this metric helps you see how to improve customer experience by investing in relationships that matter most.
+CLV estimates the revenue a customer brings over their relationship with your business.
+Understanding this metric helps you see how to improve customer experience.
+You can do this by investing in relationships that matter most.

 Here’s how you calculate CLV:

 ART measures how long it takes your team to resolve customer issues.
 Shorter times usually mean more efficient service and happy customers.
-Tracking it helps you spot bottlenecks and understand how to improve customer experience through faster problem-solving.
+Tracking ART allows you to spot delays.
+It also helps you understand how to improve customer experience through faster problem-solving.

 Here’s how you calculate ART:

 FRT tracks how quickly your team responds to a customer’s first inquiry.
 A shorter FRT shows your team is attentive and dependable.
-It’s an easy metric to track and a clear indicator of how to improve customer experience through timely communication.
+This metric reveals how to improve customer experience through timely communication.

 Here’s how you calculate FRT: